ClementBM/clementbm.github.io/_drafts/2023-03-29-reinforcement-learning-connect-four-ray.md

 ## [Ray](https://www.ray.io/) & [RLlib](https://www.ray.io/rllib)
 `Ray` is an open source framework powered by Anyscale that provides a simple, universal API for building distributed systems and tools to parallelize machine learning workflows.
 The framework is a large ecosystem of applications, libraries and tools dedicated to machine learning.
 It also integrates with [multiple libraries for distributed execution](https://docs.ray.io/en/latest/ray-overview/ray-libraries.html): scikit-learn, XGBoost, TensorFlow, PyTorch, Hugging Face, spaCy, LightGBM, Horovod, ...

 `RLlib` is part of the `Ray` ecosystem as a reinforcement learning library.
-It offers high scalability and a unified API for a variety of applications. `RLlib` natively supports TensorFlow, TensorFlow Eager, and PyTorch, but most of its internals are framework agnostic. `RLlib` has a number of state-of-the-art RL algorithms implemented.
+It offers high scalability and a unified API for a variety of applications. `RLlib` natively supports TensorFlow, TensorFlow Eager, and PyTorch, but most of its internals are framework agnostic. `RLlib` has a huge number of state-of-the-art RL algorithms implemented.

-Some well known industry actors use ray:
+Some well known industry actors already use `Ray`:
-* [ChatGPT developer OpenAI is using Ray](https://www.datanami.com/2023/02/10/anyscale-bolsters-ray-the-super-scalable-framework-used-to-train-chatgpt/) for training large language models
+* at Microsoft, [ChatGPT developer OpenAI is using Ray](https://www.datanami.com/2023/02/10/anyscale-bolsters-ray-the-super-scalable-framework-used-to-train-chatgpt/) for training large language models
 * at [Shopify](https://shopify.engineering/merlin-shopify-machine-learning-platform) to build Merlin, the Shopify's machine learning platform
 * at [Uber](https://drive.google.com/file/d/1BS5lfXfuG5bnI8UM6FdUrR7CiSuWqdLn/view) for large scale deep learning training and tuning